ktorio/ktor-documentation/topics/servers_raw-sockets.md

 ### Create a socket {id="client_create_socket"}

-To build a client socket, create the `ActorSelectorManager` instance, call the `SocketBuilder.tcp()` function on it, and then use `connect` to establish a connection and get a connected socket (a [Socket](https://api.ktor.io/ktor-network/io.ktor.network.sockets/-socket/index.html) instance):
+To build a client socket, create the `SelectorManager` instance, call the `SocketBuilder.tcp()` function on it, and then use `connect` to establish a connection and get a connected socket (a [Socket](https://api.ktor.io/ktor-network/io.ktor.network.sockets/-socket/index.html) instance):

 ```kotlin